 After you create a vSphere HA cluster, you can override the default cluster settings for Restart Priority and Isolation Response for specific virtual machines.
 Such overrides are useful for virtual machines that are used for special tasks.
 For example, virtual machines that provide infrastructure services like DNS or DHCP might need to be powered on before other virtual machines in the cluster.

-A virtual machine "split-brain" condition can occur when a host becomes isolated or partitioned from a master host and the master host cannot communicate with it using heartbeat datastores.
-In this situation, the master host cannot determine that the host is alive and so declares it dead.
-The master host then attempts to restart the virtual machines that are running on the isolated or partitioned host.
+A virtual machine "split-brain" condition can occur when a host becomes isolated or partitioned from a primary host and the primary host cannot communicate with it using heartbeat datastores.
+In this situation, the primary host cannot determine that the host is alive and so declares it dead.
+The primary host then attempts to restart the virtual machines that are running on the isolated or partitioned host.
 This attempt succeeds if the virtual machines remain running on the isolated/partitioned host and that host lost access to the virtual machines' datastores when it became isolated or partitioned.
 A split-brain condition then exists because there are two instances of the virtual machine.
 However, only one instance is able to read or write the virtual machine's virtual disks.
 VM Component Protection can be used to prevent this split-brain condition.
 When you enable VMCP with the aggressive setting, it monitors the datastore accessibility of powered-on virtual machines, and shuts down those that lose access to their datastores.

 To recover from this situation, ESXi generates a question on the virtual machine that has lost the disk locks for when the host comes out of isolation and cannot reacquire the disk locks. vSphere HA automatically answers this question, allowing the virtual machine instance that has lost the disk locks to power off, leaving just the instance that has the disk locks.